MayraJaimes/liri-node-app/README.md

-# liri-node-app
+# Liri

+## Overview

-LIRI is like iPhone's SIRI.
-However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+Liri is like iPhone's Siri.
+However, while Siri is a Speech Interpretation and Recognition Interface, Liri is a _Language_ Interpretation and Recognition Interface.
+Liri will be a command line node app that takes in parameters and gives the user back data.

-# What Each Command Does
+## Description

+Below are the list of commands that liri is able to respond to:
 1. `node liri.js my-tweets`
-   * This will show your last 20 tweets and when they were created at in your terminal/bash window.
+   * This will show the user's last 20 tweets and when they were created at in their terminal/bash window.

 2. `node liri.js spotify-this-song '<song name here>'`
-   * This will show the following information about the song in your terminal/bash window
+   * This will show the following information about the song in the terminal/bash window
      * Artist(s)
      * The song's name
      * A preview link of the song from Spotify
      * The album that the song is from
-   * If no song is provided then your program will default to "The Sign" by Ace of Base.
+   * If no song is provided then the program defaults to "The Sign" by Ace of Base.

 3. `node liri.js movie-this '<movie name here>'`
-   * This will output the following information to your terminal/bash window:
+   * This will output the following information to the terminal/bash window:
      ```
        * Title of the movie.
        * Year the movie came out.